percona/k8spxc-docs/docs/faq.md

 In the Percona XtraDB Cluster crash case, gathering all possible information for enhanced diagnostics to be shared with Percona Support helps to solve an issue faster.
-One of such helpful artifacts is [core dump](https://en.wikipedia.org/wiki/Core_dump).
+One of such helpful artifacts is [core dump :octicons-link-external-16:](https://en.wikipedia.org/wiki/Core_dump).

-Percona XtraDB Cluster can create core dumps on crush [using libcoredumper](https://www.percona.com/doc/percona-server/5.7/diagnostics/libcoredumper.html).
+Percona XtraDB Cluster can create core dumps on crush [using libcoredumper :octicons-link-external-16:](https://www.percona.com/doc/percona-server/5.7/diagnostics/libcoredumper.html).
 The Operator has this feature turned on by default.
 Core dumps are saved to  `DATADIR` (`var/lib/mysql/`).
 You can find appropriate core files in the following way (substitute `some-name-pxc-1` with the name of your Pod):